Roots Reserve Analysis

-The lab reports are followed-up with a meeting by an AGQ Labs agronomist to interpret the results and to elaborate on fertilization programs for the season and the post-harvest period.
-These recommendations will vary according to the levels obtained in the results of Arginine, Starch, Phosphorus and Potassium.
+AGQ Labs provides you the necessary technical tools to contribute to better planning of the crop’s productive period.
+The lab reports are followed-up with an interpretation of the results by our Agronomy team.
+These recommendations will vary according to the levels obtained in the results of Arginine, Starch, Phosphorus, and Potassium.

-To measure nitrogen reserves and their availability to be metabolized.
+The goal is to verify Nitrogen reserves and their availability to be metabolized.
 The nitrogen required for initial growth (first sprouting stage) comes from the nitrogen stored as a reserve.
-The preferential form of nitrogen storage is expressed as Arginine concentration in roots.
+In the vine, there is a preferential form of storage that is expressed as Arginine concentration in roots.

 - Structural carbohydrates: celluloses, hemicelluloses, etc.